-There are countless reasons to get out on the boat – and fishing is on the top of this list for fall!
+There are countless reasons to get out on the boat, and fishing is at the top of this list for fall!

 The months from September through to late November are perfect for catching a plethora of species in stunning surroundings.
 So, let us walk you through what to expect and how to maximize your haul!